 Sure you have known wines from France, Italy, Spain, and even Georgia, but did you know South Africa, the country known for its wildlife parks and Mandela, is also, known for viticulture?

-The lethargy of a 6 am flight was immediately remedied, the moment we laid eyes on the impressive South African wine lineup comprising of the elusive “unicorn” wines.
-Leading our exclusive seminar was the esteemed Jamie Goode – in the flesh.
+The lethargy of a 6 am flight was immediately remedied, the moment we laid eyes on the impressive South African wine lineup comprising of these elusive “unicorn” wines.
+Leading our sui generis seminar was the esteemed Jamie Goode – in the flesh.
 The London based Dr. of plant biology, wine columnist, and novelist sporting multiple best-sellers under his arsenal of The Science of Wine from Vine to Glass.
 Authentic Wine: toward Natural and Sustainable Winemaking, and upcoming release I Taste Red: Understanding the Flavor of Wine.

 To understand how far SA’s wine culture has evolved let’s take a look back at its colorful yet challenging past: